e-picas/mde-backup/Home.md

 As I am french (*désolé*), I try to write documentation pages in understandable english ... but I probably make a huge language errors.
 Please be kind enough to correct them or inform me about it ...
 And, finally, do not held against.

+The most important is the meaning, not the writing (*although I'd rather write like Shakespeare*).

 Thank you in advance.